moeru-ai/arpk/README.md

 #### npm

-You can run ARPK directly without installation.
+If you have [Node.js](https://nodejs.org) installed, you can run ARPK directly without installing it.

 ```bash
 ARPK_MODEL="llama3.2" npx arpk